Erasmus+ funding for teachers and schools — explained

 We provide the course or programme, all required documentation, accommodation arrangements, and on-the-ground support in Benalmádena, Spain.

-Not sure which funding applies to you?
+Not sure which Key Action applies to you?
 Keep reading — we break it down below.

 Types of Erasmus+ Funding We Work With